rclone/rclone/docs/content/crypt.md

 If you intend to use the wrapped remote both directly for keeping unencrypted content, as well as through a crypt remote for encrypted content, it is recommended to point the crypt remote to a separate directory within the wrapped remote.
-If you use a bucket based storage system (e.g. Swift, S3, Google Compute Storage, B2, Hubic) it is generally advisable to wrap the crypt remote around a specific bucket (`s3:bucket`).
+If you use a bucket-based storage system (e.g. Swift, S3, Google Compute Storage, B2, Hubic) it is generally advisable to wrap the crypt remote around a specific bucket (`s3:bucket`).
 If wrapping around the entire root of the storage (`s3:`), and use the